 This is not hypothetical.
 The governance gap is the most well-documented and least addressed failure in enterprise AI today.

-The numbers are stark.
-According to McKinsey's 2026 AI Trust Maturity Survey of approximately 500 organizations, the average responsible AI maturity score sits at just 2.3 out of 4.0.
+Organizations are far better at building AI systems than at governing them, leaving governance as the weakest link in AI maturity.
+According to McKinsey’s 2026 AI Trust Maturity Survey of approximately 500 organizations, the average responsible AI maturity score sits at just 2.3 out of 4.0.
 Only about one-third of organizations have reached a maturity level of three or higher in governance.
-The governance dimension consistently lags behind technical capabilities and data management across every industry and every region studied.
-Organizations are significantly better at building AI systems than at governing them.2
+The governance dimension consistently lags behind technical capabilities and data management across every industry and every region studied.2

 This gap exists at every level of the organization.
 Separate research on board governance found that only 39% of Fortune 100 companies have disclosed any form of board oversight of AI, whether through a committee, a director with AI expertise, or an ethics board.
 Fewer than 25% have board-approved, structured AI policies.
 And 66% of directors report their boards have "limited to no knowledge or experience" with AI.
 Nearly one in three say AI does not even appear on their board agendas.3